Methodology

 Publication rule

-The public research, trends, and layoff pages publish BLS occupation values, live ATS aggregates, and confirmed layoff disclosures from official company or SEC documents.
-If a series cannot clear that bar yet, it is removed from the charts rather than published with a weaker standard.
+The public research and trends pages publish BLS occupation values and live ATS aggregates.
+The layoff page publishes confirmed disclosures from official company or SEC documents, plus a small number of clearly labeled high-confidence reported events when a primary document has not surfaced yet.
+If a series cannot clear that bar, it is removed from the charts rather than published with a weaker standard.

 The same rule now applies to the occupation page.
 If a modeled layer cannot be reproduced from audited public inputs, it stays off the public site until that work is complete.